Table Of Contents

 3. Focus on a niche

-To build your portfolio, it will be great if you focus on a specific industry.
+To get into copywriting, you must build your portfolio.
+It will be great if you focus on a specific industry.
 It could be fashion, fitness, banking, etc. This way, you can design a range of creative ads, emailers, social media posts, TV scripts, radio spots, etc., for a particular company or industry.

 Search for poorly written ads and improve them with your knowledge and talent.
 Then describe the problem in the ad and how you have improved it.
 As a case study, this will show your analytical approach and skills.